Sam-Walters93/code-quiz/README.md

 # .code-quiz
 A timed and scored quiz application covering basic JS knowledge.
 It utilizes the user's local machine storage to save and track all submitted scores and usernames.

-This application was built using HTML, CSS, JS, and DOM manipulation.

 https://sam-walters93.github.io/code-quiz/

 Happy Learning!

+*This application was built using HTML, CSS, JS, and DOM manipulation